 - Late May 2024- Leverhulme Trust contacts applicants with outcome of their application.

 Points to note

 We are interpreting the Leverhulme Trust’s reference to the need for a ‘proven track record of research to mean that the School requires applicants to have at least two peer-reviewed academic publications which are deemed of high quality, for which they had a leading role.
 If you would like further guidance on whether your CV and publication track record is suitable for this scheme, please speak to your mentor in the first instance and/or your subject area research convener.

 Please email the Research Office if you have any unresolved queries: firstname.lastname@example.org.
 The School Research Office can provide additional information and guidance on the scheme.
 Please get in touch if you are considering applying and have any questions.

 - Applicants must be supported by a UK host institution.

 - Applicants must have a PhD and have submitted their doctoral thesis for viva voce not more than 4 years prior to the scheme closing date.
-This year, this means that only candidates who formally submitted their doctoral thesis for viva voce examination after 23 February 2019 will be eligible.
+This year, this means that only candidates who formally submitted their doctoral thesis for viva voce examination after 22 February 2020 will be eligible, and you must have submitted your doctoral thesis for viva voce examination by 4pm on the closing date of 22 February 2024.
 Extensions for extenuating circumstances (illness, maternity leave, care-giving duties, etc) are considered.